Ahmed Zabana: Role in the revolution

-On November 1, 1954, Zabana led a successful operation in Lamarda.
+On 1 November 1954, Zabana led a successful operation in Lamarda.
 After carrying out the offensive operations against the agreed French objectives, Zabana met with the leaders and members of the operational teams to assess them and plan what should be done in the coming stages.
-Zabana was captured in the Battle of Gar Bouklida on November 11, 1954, in which he was wounded.
+Zabana was captured in the Battle of Gar Bouklida on 11 November 1954, in which he was wounded.
 He was taken to a hospital and then to prison.

 Execution

-On April 21, 1955, Zabana was brought to the military court in Oran and sentenced to death.
-On May 3, 1955, he was transferred to the Serkadji Prison in Algiers.
+On 21 April 1955, Zabana was brought to the military court in Oran and sentenced to death.
+On 3 May 1955, he was transferred to the Serkadji Prison in Algiers.
 He was executed on 19 June 1956.
+He is sometimes described as the first martyr (Chahid) to be the guillotined in the war.

 Legacy

 The Ahmed Zabana National Museum and Ahmed Zabana Stadium in Oran are named after him.
 In 2012, the Algerian film director Saïd Ould-Khelifa launched a biographical film Zabana! with the lead role of Zabana played by Imad Benchenni.